joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 How do we rate translations of poetry?

+I've translated poems between English and Spanish, and from Bangla to English,{% sidenote "bangwh-id" "Why not from English to Bangla?
+Don't know." %} and found it a rewarding experience.
+These attempts have usually been motivated by a desire to understand the poem more deeply.
+It's trite, almost, that thinking about each word, each line, and the poem as a whole, and how to convey it in English,

 Some translators are trying to recreate the essence instead of the meaning of a poem.{% sidenote "jargo-id" "I'm certain there's jargon here, I don't know it and I'm not interested." %}  These translators are relatively more drawn towards perfection, which is of course impossible.
 Ezra Pound was sure that "No one has succeeded in translating Catullus into English," and not for lack of trying: "I have failed forty times myself so I do know the matter."
 I was curious, and found two of Pound's translations from Catullus.
 They are not faithful; they're colloquial and condensed.
 His Catullus 85:{% sidenote "warnsod-id" "Warning: I *so* don't know Latin. " %}

 {% epigraph ' I hate and love.
 Why?
 You may ask but <br> <br> It beats me.
 I feel it done to me, and ache. ' 'Catullus (trans.
 Pound)' ' LXXXV ' %}